gpecorino/Vgchartz_Data_Exploration/README.md

 3. **Feature Engineering**: Creating new features from the existing data could enrich the dataset without depending on speculative values.
 Despite this potential, the limited number of original variables poses a challenge in generating additional meaningful features.

 While there are various approaches to enhance the model, careful implementation is crucial.
 Each method comes with its own set of risks, and improper application could inadvertently degrade the model's performance.

+## Technologies

++ Python: Primary language used for webscrapping and data processing/analysis
++ Pandas: Used for data manipulation and analysis
++ Matplotlib: Used for data visualization
++ BeautifulSoup: Used for reading html for webscrapping